Catalog Advanced Search

 Jessica Johnston is a Program Director at ICMA on the Global Programs Team.
 Jessica oversees a portfolio of local government technical assistance projects and contributes regularly to ICMA’s research and content.
 She holds a B.A. in Peace and Conflict Studies from Chapman University and an M.S. in Public Policy and Management from Carnegie Mellon.

-Peter Torrellas is the National Business Manager for State and Local Government at Siemens and a Fellow at the Center for Neighborhood Technology leading Smart City initiatives.
-His current focus is on building performance, water infrastructure, energy strategies, and public private partnerships.
-He previously held the position of Chief Technology Officer at Siemens Infrastructure & Cities.
-His portfolio included logistics, aviation, passenger and freight rail, ports, and road and city mobility.
-Peter has over 20 years of experience in innovation and infrastructure and began his passion for making our cities smarter over a decade ago by successfully designing and delivering over $500M in software, hardware, and IT technology for New York City’s infrastructure.
+His last role was the Head of Smart Cities and Communities at Siemens Smart Infrastructure which had a business and strategy focus on Smart Buildings, Resilience, Sustainability, IoT, Energy Production, Energy Procurement, Energy Efficiency, and infrastructure finance.
+As Chief Technology Officer at Siemens Infrastructure & Cities he was at the forefront of the Smart City movement with a portfolio that included logistics, aviation, passenger and freight rail, ports, and road and city mobility.
+Peter has over 20 years of experience at the intersection of digital innovation and our built infrastructure.
+He began his passion for making our infrastructure smarter 15 years ago by successfully designing and delivering over $500M in software, hardware, and IT technology for New York City’s infrastructure.

-Peter is a nationally recognized thought leader in the design and implementation of new technologies within our built infrastructure and was recently hosted by the United Nations, World Bank Group, United Sates Conference of Mayors, National Governor's Association, National Academies of Sciences, and many others to discuss the role of technology in our cities.
-Peter has been quoted by BBC News, The National League of Cities, CNN Money, Metro Magazine, TechCrunch, The Financial Times, The International City and County Managers Association, and several others.
+Peter is a nationally recognized thought leader in the design and implementation of new technologies across several asset classes and has been hosted by the United Nations, World Bank Group, United Sates Conference of Mayors, National Governor's Association, National Academies of Sciences , International City and County Managers Association and many others to discuss the role of technology in our cities.

-Increasing Efficiencies in Local Government: Connecting Data, People, and ProcessesContains 3 Component(s), Includes Credits Includes a Live Event on 08/22/2019 at 1:00 PM (EDT)
+Increasing Efficiencies in Local Government: Connecting Data, People, and ProcessesContains 3 Component(s), Includes Credits Recorded On: 08/22/2019

 Learn how to harness data to improve your local government's internal and external processes